Updated: Cecil County closings and cancellations

 Non-profits

+Octoraro Watershed Association has canceled its March 26 Annual Dinner Meeting.
+It may be rescheduled in September.
+The Spring Clean Up of the Octoraro Reservoir could be held at the end of April.
+Lastly, the Spring macro-invertebrate sampling is postponed.

-Cecil County YMCA in Elkton is closing at 3 p.m.
-Monday March 16 and will stay closed until at least March 30.
-However the child care element will remain in force, providing care for those families that continue to work, especially first responders.
+Cecil County YMCA in Elkton closed at 3 p.m.
+Monday and will stay closed until at least March 30.

-In a statement from Robbie Gill, chief executive officer of YMCA of the Chesapeake, which includes the Cecil County location, he explained that with the schools being closed the need for day care is greater.

-"We are aligning with our community partners to serve as a shelter of care for children of parents who must work, including health care workers, first responders and "essential" employees protecting our community.
-These families need safe and reliable places for their children and we will be there for them," Gill's message reads.

 Freedom Hills Therapeutic Riding Program and Rolling Hills Ranch in Port Deposit is closing and cancelling all riding lessons through March 31.